Macrometacorp/docs/docs/cli/import-export-cli.md

   --columns                 String should be a comma separated list of column names.

-  --primary-key string      If specified, this attribure will be used as _key of the new document.
+  --primary-key string      If specified, this attribute will be used as _key of the new document.
 It must follow the [naming conventions](../naming-conventions.md#document-keys).
 If document already contains _key then it will be renamed as old_key.

-  --replace                 If true existing document having same _key in the colletion, shall be replaced.
+  --replace                 If true existing document having same _key in the collection, shall be replaced.

   --details                 If true extra information for errors and unprocessed documents will be returned in the result.